DJBen/Graviton/README.md

 ### iOS 11.2 Bug

 There's an [issue](https://forums.developer.apple.com/thread/92671 ) that iOS 11.2 breaks SceneKit transparency texture.
 The appearance of stars will appear like squares instead of round dots.
 It has been fixed in iOS 11.3.

-### Simulator Limitations

-Simulator uses OpenGL rendering while real devices use Metal.
-Some graphics effect may look broken on simulators.

 ## Documentation
 *Placeholder*